ChrisLambert03/homelab/README.md

 **Security & Secrets Management:**

-- **HashiCorp Vault Integration** - Implemented the Vault provider to securely manage and fetch homelab secrets dynamically from a Vault KV v2 secrets engine.
+- **Production Vault Deployment** - Successfully migrated HashiCorp Vault from an ephemeral Dev mode to a production-grade standalone instance on the Optiplex node.
+- **Automated Vault Unsealing** - Implemented a dedicated `vault-unsealer` sidecar container that monitors the Vault status and automatically applies unseal keys upon restart.
-- **Variable Refactoring** - Migrated away from plain text variables in `variables.tf`, transitioning all sensitive infrastructure parameters (IPs, credentials, encryption keys, and paths) to use Terraform locals populated securely via the Vault data source (`vault.tf`).
+- **Variable Refactoring** - Migrated away from plain text variables in `variables.tf`, transitioning all sensitive infrastructure parameters to use Terraform locals populated securely via the Vault data source (`vault.tf`).

 **Logging & Monitoring:**

 - **Beszel Monitoring Migration** - Successfully migrated from a resource-intensive Grafana/Prometheus/Node Exporter/cAdvisor stack to **Beszel**.
 This transition significantly reduced the system footprint while maintaining comprehensive monitoring and alerting.
 - **Docker Global Log Driver** - Implementing Docker's built-in logging drivers for centralized container log management
 - **ELK Stack Demo** - Deployed Elasticsearch, Logstash, and Kibana for log aggregation, processing, and visualization
-- **configure-docker-tls-gelf.yml** - New playbook to configure Docker daemon with TLS and GELF logging driver for sending logs to the ELK stack

 **New Services:**

-- **n8n** - Workflow automation platform, now integrated with infrastructure
-- **Redis** - In-memory data store with persistence configuration
-- **Redis Insight** - Redis GUI for monitoring and data inspection
+- **Redis & Redis Insight** - Deployed a persistent Redis data store and GUI for job queuing and inspection across the infrastructure.

 **Existing Ansible Playbooks:**